james-pre/CheetahOS/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+Run `npm run build` to generate the filesystem(osdrive.json).
+Once the filesystem is created, update the file by placing all the auto generated content within the tag {"osdrive": .................}.

+***Note - npm will throw an error that it is unable to find make_http_index.js.
+All you have to do, is to got CheetahOs/node_modules/browserfs/dist/scripts and make a copy of make_xhrfs_index.js and rename it to  make_http_index.js

+***Note Some other error might occur in browserfs as a result of using newer versions of typescript.
+You might have to comment out some sections of code.

 ## Build